-- 3.4.13.1 Single hold cargo ships other than bulk carriers constructed before 1 January 2007 shall comply with these requirements not later than 31 December 2009. - 3.4.13.2 Ships having the length $L_1$ <80 m, or $L_1$ <100 m if constructed before 1998, and a single cargo hold below the freeboard deck which are not separated by at least one bulkhead made watertight up to that deck, shall be fitted in such space or spaces with flooding detection sensors, which give an audible and visual alarm at the navigation bridge when the water level above the inner bottom in the cargo hold reaches a height of not less than 0,3 m, and another when such level reaches not more than 15 % of the mean depth of the cargo hold.
+- 3.4.13.1 Single hold cargo ships other than bulk carriers constructed before 1 January 2007 shall comply with these requirements not later than 31 December 2009. - 3.4.13.2 Ships having the length L_1 <80 m, or L_1 <100 m if constructed before 1998, and a single cargo hold below the freeboard deck or cargo holds below the freeboard deck which are not separated by at least one bulkhead made watertight up to that deck, shall be fitted in such space or spaces with flooding detection sensors, which give an audible and visual alarm at the navigation bridge when the water level above the inner bottom in the cargo hold reaches a height of not less than 0,3 m, and another when such level reaches not more than 15 % of the mean depth of the cargo hold.